Privacy Policy for Property Developer Buying Club

 3. How we use your data and our lawful bases

-Includes logging, monitoring, spam prevention, and maintaining site performance. -
+This includes website administration, security monitoring, fraud prevention, troubleshooting and maintaining site performance.

 4. Cookies and Tracking